AnneChao/SpadeR/README.md

 If you publish your work based on results from `SpadeR`, please make references to our relevant methodology papers mentioned below and also use the following reference for citing SpadeR:

 Chao, A., Ma, K. H., Hsieh, T. C. and Chiu, C. H. (2016).
 SpadeR (Species-richness Prediction And Diversity Estimation in R): an R package in CRAN.
-Program and User?€™s Guide also published at http://chao.stat.nthu.edu.tw/blog/software-download/
+Program and User' Guide also published at http://chao.stat.nthu.edu.tw/blog/software-download/

 ### References

 We recommend the following recent papers for pertinent background on biodiversity measures and statistical analyses.
-These papers can be directly downloaded from Anne Chao?€™s website.
+These papers can be directly downloaded from Anne Chao'website.

 Chao, A., and Chiu, C. H. (2012).
 Estimation of species richness and shared species richness.
 In N. Balakrishnan (ed).
-Methods and Applications of Statistics in the Atmospheric and Earth Sciences. p.76?€?111, Wiley, New York. (<font color="blue">Background on species richness and shared species richness estimation</font>)
+Methods and Applications of Statistics in the Atmospheric and Earth Sciences. p.76-111, Wiley, New York. (<font color="blue">Background on species richness and shared species richness estimation</font>)

 Chao, A., and Chiu, C. H. (2016).
 Nonparametric estimation and comparison of species richness.
 Wiley Online Reference in the Life Science.
 In: eLS.
 John Wiley & Sons, Ltd: Chichester.  (<font color="blue">Background on comparing species richness across communities</font>)

 Chao, A., and Chiu, C. H. (2016).
 Bridging the variance and diversity decomposition approaches to beta diversity via similarity and differentiation measures.
 Methods in Ecology and Evolution, 7, 919?€?928. (<font color="blue">A unified theoretical framework on similarity/differentiation measures</font>)

 Chao, A., Chiu, C. H. and Jost, L. (2014).
 Unifying species diversity, phylogenetic diversity, functional diversity, and related similarity/differentiation measures through Hill numbers.
-Annual Reviews of Ecology, Evolution, and Systematics, 45, 297?€?324. (<font color="blue">A unified theoretical framework on diversity measures</font>)
+Annual Reviews of Ecology, Evolution, and Systematics, 45, 297-324. (<font color="blue">A unified theoretical framework on diversity measures</font>)

 Chao, A., Gotelli, N. J., Hsieh, T. C., Sander, E. L., Ma, K. H., Colwell, R. K. and Ellison, A. M. (2014).
 Rarefaction and extrapolation with Hill numbers: a framework for sampling and estimation in species diversity studies.
 Ecological Monographs, 84, 45?€?67. (<font color="blue">Background on comparing diversity measures across communities</font>)

 Chao, A. and Jost, L. (2015).
 Estimating diversity and entropy profiles via discovery rates of new species.
-Methods in Ecology and Evolution, 6, 873?€?882. (<font color="blue">A unified approach to estimating diversity in a community based on incomplete samples</font>)
+Methods in Ecology and Evolution, 6, 873-882. (<font color="blue">A unified approach to estimating diversity in a community based on incomplete samples</font>)

 Chao, A., Wang, Y. T. and Jost, L. (2013).
 Entropy and the species accumulation curve: a novel entropy estimator via discovery rates of new species.
-Methods in Ecology and Evolution, 4, 1091?€?1100. (<font color="blue">A nearly optimal estimator of Shannon entropy/diversity based on incomplete samples</font>)
+Methods in Ecology and Evolution, 4, 1091-1100. (<font color="blue">A nearly optimal estimator of Shannon entropy/diversity based on incomplete samples</font>)